Why Should I Read the Bible?

-You may be asking the question, “How should I read the Bible?”
+You may be asking, “How should I read the Bible?”
 The answer is clear.
-The Word of God should not be read as a self-helps manual determining how you are to live out the perfect Christian life.
-The Bible provides hope through the pages of it’s narratives as well as through the timeless truths which offer grace and mercy to fallen man.
+The Word of God should not be read as a self help manual determining how you are to live out the perfect Christian life.
+The Bible provides hope through the pages of its narratives as well as through the timeless truths which offer grace and mercy to fallen man.
 It is written about OT people that are in captivity, suffering in misery and crying out in utter despair.
 Yet, they see and experience the faithfulness of God through extensive hardships and pain.
 The Apostle Paul suffered many difficulties for the advancement of the Gospel nonetheless, he proclaimed encouragement and comfort through the faithfulness of Christ.
 A believer, living to the will of God, rests implicitly on his Creator's faithfulness to accomplish what is set before him by faith.

 Lord, may I read Your Word through the eyes of love and gratitude.